yuvalbatan/writeups/tryhackme/Retro.md

 For that I'll need winPEASx64.exe from "https://github.com/carlospolop/PEASS-ng/releases/tag/20230402".

-Next, I'll run a python3 server to download it on my victim machine:
+Next, I'll run a python3 server to download it on the victim machine:
 ```python3
 python3 -m http.server
 ```